-In the [Available port types] box, click "LPR Port", and then click [New Port].
+In the [Available port types:] box, click "LPR Port", and then click [New Port].

 - □ If "LPR Port" does not appear, "Print Services for Unix" has not been installed.
-For more information about how to install "Print Services for Unix", see Windows 2000 Help. - Type the IP address of the Network Interface Board into the [Name or address of server providing lpd] box. - 1 Type "1p" into the [Name of printer or print queue on that server box], and then click [OK]. - Click [Close]. - 8 Make sure that the port name is displayed in the [Print to the following port(s)] box and the check box is selected, and then click [OK].
+For more information about how to install "Print Services for Unix", see Windows 2000 Help. - 5 Type the IP address of the Network Interface Board into the [Name or address of server providing lpd:] box. - 1 Type "1p" into the [Name of printer or print queue on that server box:], and then click [OK]. - Click [Close]. - B Make sure that the port name is displayed in the [Print to the following port(s)] box and that the check box is selected, and then click [OK].

-This section describes the procedures for setting up a client in a network that uses Windows 2000/XP, Windows NT 4.0 Server or Windows NT 4.0 Workstation as a print server.
+This section describes the procedures for setting up a client in a network that uses Windows 2000, Windows XP, Windows NT Server or Windows NT Workstation as a print server.

-When using a Windows 2000/XP or Windows NT 4.0 print server, select a shared printer on Windows 2000/XP or Windows NT 4.0.
+When using a Windows 2000, Windows XP or Windows NT print server, select a shared printer on Windows 2000, Windows XP or Windows NT.

-When using a print server connected to the machine with SmartNetMonitor for Client, you cannot use Recovery Printing and Parallel Printing.
+When using a print server connected to the printer with SmartNetMonitor for Client, you cannot use Recovery Printing and Parallel Printing.

-- □ This section assumes that the client has already been configured to communicate with a Windows 2000/XP or Windows NT 4.0 print server.
-Do not begin the following procedure until the client has been set up and configured correctly. - When using Windows NT 4.0 as the print server, make sure to install the Windows NT 4.0 printer driver before connecting the print server.
-There is a Windows NT 4.0 printer driver on the CD-ROM labeled "Printer Drivers and Utilities".
+□ This section assumes that the client has already been configured to communicate with a Windows 2000, Windows XP or Windows NT print server.
+Do not begin the following procedure until the client has been set up and configured correctly.